Robert Robinson (chemist): Research

-His synthesis of tropinone (a precursor for atropine & benztropine) in 1917 was not only a big step in alkaloid chemistry but also showed that tandem reactions in a one-pot synthesis are capable of forming bicyclic molecules.
+His synthesis of tropinone (a precursor for atropine & benzatropine) in 1917 was not only a big step in alkaloid chemistry but also showed that tandem reactions in a one-pot synthesis are capable of forming bicyclic molecules.

-He invented the symbol for benzene having a circle in the middle whilst working at St Andrews University in 1923.
-He is known for inventing the use of the curly arrow to represent electron movement, and he is also known for discovering the molecular structures of morphine and penicillin.
+Robinson created the symbol for benzene with a circle in the middle whilst working at St Andrews University in 1923.
+He was the first to use curly arrows to represent electron movement.
+He also discovered the molecular structures of morphine and penicillin.

 Robinson annulation has had application in the total synthesis of steroids.

 Alongside Edward Charles Dodds, Robinson had also been involved in the original synthesis of diethylstilboestrol.

 In 1946 he determined the structure of strychnine.

 In 1957 Robinson founded the journal Tetrahedron with fifty other editors for Pergamon Press.